segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/index.md

 ### 4. Variables
 ------
 The "Variables" module allows you to create new data based on the data in the `digitalData` object.
-The module solves a wide range of tasks: from converting one data format to another or creating a new variable in `digitalData` based on data received from third-party systems. <br />
+The module solves a wide range of tasks: from converting one data format to another to creating a new variable in `digitalData` based on data received from third-party systems. <br />
 [More about variables](/for-analyst/variables)

 ### 5. Scripts